cbg-ethz/V-pipe/about.md

 # About

-I really like using Markdown.
+We really like using Markdown.

-I think I'll use it to format all of my documents from now on.
+We think we'll use it to format all of my documents from now on.

-I just love **bold text**.
+We just love **bold text**.

 > Dorothy followed her through many of the beautiful rooms in her castle.
 >